Forging a Future Self

-Forging a Future Self is the debut studio album by American progressive metal band After the Burial.
-It was recorded in 2005 and released on March 1, 2006 through Corrosive Recordings.
+Forging a Future Self is the debut studio album by American progressive metalcore band After the Burial.
+It was recorded in 2005 and released on March 1, 2006, through Corrosive Recordings.
+It is the only album to feature vocalist Nick Wellner.

 Background

 The songs "Warm Thoughts of Warfare", "Forging a Future Self", "Isolation Theory" and "Fingers Like Daggers" were originally recorded for the band's Demo 2005.

 Forging a Future Self is the only album to feature the band's original vocalist Nick Wellner and drummer Greg Erickson who were replaced by Grant Luoma and Dan Carle respectively when the band was signed to Sumerian Records later in 2007.

 "A Steady Decline", "Fingers Like Daggers" and "Redeeming the Wretched" were re-recorded in 2013 for the EP This Life Is All We Have.